landawn/mi-erp/README.md

 ### Development (40 Persons)
 * **Backend Developers:** 15 (Divided into two sub-teams). **Scope of work**:
-    * Architecture and implementation of all server-side logic, APIs, and database integrations, with heavy emphasis on business-critical logic and workflows.
+    * Design and implement the backend architecture that drives all core business logic and functions.
 * **Frontend/Web Developers:** 15 (Divided into two sub-teams). **Scope of work**:
     * End-to-end development of a fully functional web-based ERP frontend—designed to be lightweight, intuitive, and easy to use.
     * Collaborate with QA and DevOps to build internal development and testing tools.